 Want a sneak peek into how we run our business at ProcessDriven?
-Layla’s Lookback is our video series dedicated to going behind the scenes into our membership, processes, and (of course) our ClickUp account!
+Layla’s Lookback is our video series dedicated to going behind the scenes into our membership, processes, and (of course) our Use our ClickUp affiliate link! account!
 This episode will cover December 2021 to February 2022.

 We’ll review the hiring process, updates to our new membership platform, cleaning up the books — and what’s in store for the future!